-With the I-11 & Intermountain West Corridor Study complete, the I-11 efforts now move to the next phase, with projects and studies continuing in both Arizona and Nevada.
+The initial Interstate 11 (I-11) and Intermountain West Corridor Study was completed in 2014.
+This allowed I-11 efforts to move to the next phase, with projects and studies continuing in both Arizona and Nevada.

-Zoom in on a satellite view of the corridor alternatives.
+Interactive Map – Zoom in on a satellite view of the Selected Alternative.